-NORFOLK, Va. - Around 150 law enforcement officers from Norfolk Police, FBI, DEA and the U.S Marshals participated in Operation Goodfellas Tuesday morning.
+NORFOLK, Va. - Around 150 law enforcement officers from Norfolk Police, FBI, DEA and the U.S Marshals participated in Operation Goodfellas on October 16.

-Law enforcement executed arrest warrants on five Hampton Roads men in regards to their alleged participation in a $19 million drug trafficking conspiracy.
+Law enforcement executed arrest warrants on six Hampton Roads men in regards to their alleged participation in a $19 million drug trafficking conspiracy.

 “These defendants allegedly distributed approximately $19 million of illegal narcotics in Hampton Roads.
 The resources and collaborative efforts used to investigate this alleged drug trafficking organization is a prime example of the positive impact of federal, state, and local cooperation.
 My sincere thanks to our law enforcement partners for their outstanding efforts on this case,” said G. Zachary Terwilliger, U.S. Attorney for the Eastern District of Virginia.